TIGRENT INC. AND SUBSIDIARIES

-In conjunction with the sale of the shares of MTO, the IVR Trust negotiated a settlement on approximately $0.8 million in MTO’s third party liabilities for $0.1 million, resulting in a gain on extinguishment of $0.7 million, recorded in the loss on disposal of discontinued operations in the accompanying Consolidated Statements of Operations and Comprehensive Income (Loss) in the third quarter of 2013.
+In conjunction with the sale of the shares of MTO, the IVR Trust negotiated a settlement on approximately $0.8 million in MTO’s third party liabilities for $0.1 million, resulting in a gain on extinguishment of $0.7 million, recorded in the loss on disposal of discontinued operations in the accompanying Consolidated Statements of Operations and Comprehensive Income (Loss) in 2013.

 MTO’s fiscal year ends on September 30; however, there was no material impact from that date through the Company’s fiscal year end of December 31.

-The following table summarizes the results of Discontinued Operations for the nine months ended September 30, 2014 and 2013 (in thousands):
+The following table summarizes the results of Discontinued Operations for the years ended December 31, 2013 and 2012 (in thousands):

 |Restricted Stock Activity||(000’s)||Fair Value|